At Least Two Injured in Shooting at Agua Dulce Fire Station

 At least two people were injured in a fire station shooting that touched off a rapidly developing series of events Tuesday in the Southern California community of Agua Dulce, north of Los Angeles.

-The shooting happened at Los Angeles County Fire Station No. 81 in the 8700 block of Sierra Highway.
-At least two people were injured.
+The shooting happened just before 11 a.m. at Los Angeles County Fire Station No. 81 in the 8700 block of Sierra Highway in Agua Dulce.
+Details about what led the gunfire were not immediately available.

 Be prepared for the 2021 hurricane season!
 Download our our mobile app for iOS or Android to get the latest forecasts and alerts.